chirag1siradana/class-9-maths-notes/README.md

 - **Part 8**: Formula Sheets
 - **Part 9**: Common Mistakes and Exam Tips
 - **Part 10**: Final Revision and Practice

+**Now that the full chapter is uploaded**, you can proceed with revision and practice using the notes here.

+### Next Steps:
+- Merge all parts for a complete module.
+- Review the repository for any last-minute updates.